ItsOm-Dev/prompt-to-sql/README.md

 - Ollama (Mistral model)

 ## Future Features
+- Desktop UI using tkinter
-- Web UI with Flask
+- Web UI with Flask,django(for scaling)
 - Export results to CSV
 - Use AI to explain SQL queries